devforfu/devforfu.github.io/_posts/2018-03-28-generators-pipeline.md

         yield images, y
 ```

-Other steps could be implemented in similar fashion like it is shown [here](https://github.com/devforfu/Blog/blob/master/generators/training.py).
+Other steps could be implemented in a similar fashion like it is shown [here](https://github.com/devforfu/Blog/blob/master/generators/training.py).
 But the main idea is same -- you need a function with two `yield` statements:
 one to receive initial value and one -- to produce output.
 Note that you can
-do it simultaneously like `a = yield b`, but in this case
+do it simultaneously like `a = yield b`, but in this case an
 initial value of `b` should be precomputed inside of generator's
 definition.